bonnopc/dse-financial-toolkit/CODE_QUALITY.md

 2. You run `git commit`
 3. **Husky** intercepts the commit
 4. **lint-staged** runs on staged files:
-   - Formats code with **Prettier**
+   - Formats code with **Prettier** and checks formatting
-   - Runs linting on API files
+   - Runs ESLint on API files with auto-fix
-   - Runs tests on changed API files (optional)
+   - Runs full test suite for API when API files change
+   - Runs type-checking for Next.js when frontend files change
+   - Runs build for scraper when scraper files change
-5. If everything passes, the commit proceeds
+5. If **any step fails**, the commit is blocked
-6. If there are issues, the commit is blocked
+6. If everything passes, the commit proceeds

 ### Manual Formatting